brian4o5/source.Cpp/README.md

 /libCore
 ========
-A DLL library of utility functions and implementation of pgxx for fast C++ style transational database connections to PostgreSQL.
+A DLL library of utility functions and implementation of [libpgxx](http://pqxx.org/development/libpqxx/) for fast C++ style transational database connections to PostgreSQL.

 /testApp
 ========